 Two corporate memberships were established with Jemena and Transurban.
 The three day conference was held in Parramatta in November 2018, with the Association’s inaugural AGM held on day 3 with 55 people voting in a management committee of 11 and confirming the common goal to share and improve their knowledge of control room operation and design.

-The Australian Control Room Network Association (ACRNA) is a not-for-profit Incorporated Association and Australian Registered Body with the Australian Securities and Investments Commission.
+The Australian Control Room Network Association (ACRNA) is a not-for-profit Incorporated Association with the Queensland Department of Justice Office of Fair Trading and an Australian Registered Body with the Australian Securities and Investments Commission.

 It exists to provide and manage a members’ forum to support the control room industry.